Croatian Democratic Union: Second Sanader government (2008–2009)

 In the local elections held in May 2009, the HDZ, against all expectations, managed to grow again, coming ahead of the SDP.
 However, HDZ support did weaken in the larger cities.

 On 1 July 2009, Ivo Sanader abruptly announced his resignation from politics and appointed Jadranka Kosor as his successor.
-She was confirmed as the new leader of the party on 4 July and was appointed by president Stipe Mesić as the prime minister-designate.
+She was confirmed as the new leader of the party on 3 July and was appointed by president Stipe Mesić as the prime minister-designate.
 Two days later the Sabor confirmed Kosor as the new prime minister, the first woman to hold the position.

 In the same resignation speech, Sanader also appointed Andrija Hebrang, who had formerly held the posts of defence minister and health minister, as HDZ candidate for the incoming presidential election, decreasing any speculation about his own ambitions for that position.

 The "Fimi media" was a corruption scandal which resulted from former Prime Minister Ivo Sanader stealing money from the state budget.
 USKOK has charged former Prime Minister Ivo Sanader, Fimi media CEO Nevenka Jurak, former treasurer of the Croatian Democratic Union Mladen Barišić, former spokesperson of the Croatian Democratic Union Ratko Maček and former chief accountant Branka Pavošević with damaging the state budget by 70 million kuna or approximately 9 million euros.

-Government of Jadranka Kosor
+Government of Jadranka Kosor (2009–2011)

 The HDZ was faced with bad poll ratings and a large clean-up task that was still underway when Sanader left.
-The officials used the 2009 convention to elect Jadranka Kosor party president by acclamation, and proceeded to make various unpopular measures to tackle the economic crisis.
+The officials used the 2009 convention to elect Jadranka Kosor party president by acclamation.
 Andrija Hebrang accepted his designation as the presidential candidate only at the end of July, after he underwent a thorough medical examination, to exclude any remaining trace of a previous carcinoma.

 The Kosor government remained mostly unchanged from the previous Sanader government, but the HDZ suffered some internal turmoil as ministers Berislav Rončević and Damir Polančec left their posts after allegations of corruption.
+Along with several anti-corruption investigations, the party had to deal with an economic crisis.
+It began tackling the issue in April 2010 with a recovery program.

 In the next presidential elections, Croatia was looking for a replacement for Stipe Mesić who had held the position for ten years.
 But Hebrang finished third, failing to reach the second stage in which SDP candidate Ivo Josipović overwhelmingly defeated former SDP member Milan Bandić.

 However, many Croatian people were dissatisfied with the government and protested on the streets against the HDZ government, demanding that new elections be held as soon as possible.
 The police placed a guard on St. Mark's Square to prevent civilians from entering.

 From 26 October 2011 USKOK expanded its investigation about "Slush Funds" on the HDZ as a legal entity.
 Previously, the investigation had included only Ivo Sanader, treasurers Milan Barišić and Branka Pavošević, general secretaries Branko Vukelić and Ivan Jarnjak and spokesman Ratko Maček.
 Party president Jadranka Kosor stated that this was one of the most critical moments of the HDZ.
 The HDZ became the first political party in Croatia to be charged with corruption.